DarkGhostHunter/OpenWRT-NSS-Full/README.md

 > [!WARNING]
 >
-> This build **ties** to save your device default configuration, but anyway, save it _before_ you flash.
-Some services will be disabled to avoid misconfiguration and you will need to enable them again in `System → Startup`.
+> This build **tries** to save your device default configuration, but anyway, **save it before you flash** and then restore it.
+Some services will be disabled to avoid misconfiguration, and you will need to enable them again in `System → Startup`.

 ## Highlights: